 For example, methane contains only one carbon atom per molecule and is a gas at room temperature.
 In contrast, isooctane, one of the main hydrocarbons in the gasoline you put in your car contains eight carbon atoms and is liquid at room temperature.

 The difference between diesel and gasoline has to do with the average length and shape of the carbon chains each contains.
 Diesel consists of more carbon atoms.
 Therefore it provides more energy and is more efficient than gasoline.

 On the down side, diesel’s longer carbon chains are more likely to form branches or rings, which tend not to burn completely.
 That’s why diesel creates more pollutants than gasoline.

-Airplanes use kerosene, which falls between gasoline and diesel in terms of the average length of its hydrocarbon chains.
-Kerosene is good for jets because it has a low freezing temperature, which comes in handy at high altitudes, and because it burns cleanly.
+Airplanes use kerosene which falls between gasoline and diesel in terms of the average length of its hydrocarbon chains.
+Kerosene is good for jets because it has a low freezing temperature.
+This comes in handy at high altitudes and because it burns cleanly.

-So the next time you’re filling up, don’t mince your hydrocarbons.
+So the next time you’re filling up, don’t mix your hydrocarbons.
 A little carbon makes a world of difference.

 - “What’s the difference between gasoline, kerosene, diesel, etc?”
 HowStuffWorks.com.
 1 April 2000.
 Accessed November 07, 2016